-Back in the 1970's an Occupational Therapist, Joy Robinson, started up a Lunch Club based in a modular building known as the Homecraft Centre, half of which had been a domestic science classroom, on the edge of the secondary school campus.
+In the 1970s local 'Rural Domestic Economist', Joy Robinson, started up a range of activities including a self-help Lunch Club in Sawtry which was based in a modular building known as the Homecraft Centre, half of which had been a domestic science classroom, on the edge of the secondary school campus.
 Around the same time a Social Worker, Ken Wilson, also began a Day Centre for the elderly which was based in the Adult Common Room at Sawtry Village Academy (then the Village College).

 In 1982, both clubs came under threat as decisions were made to move the founders on.
 A number of local individuals decided to form a committee to save the activities and the 'Sawtry & District Care and Resource Organisation' (more commonly known as CARESCO) was born.
-In November 1983 this new organisation was registered as charity number 288202 with the Charity Commission.
+In November 1983 this new organisation was registered with the Charity Commission as charity number 288202.

-In 1986 CARESCO also took over the Manpower Services Print Shop which occupied the other half of the old building and thus the Homecraft Centre became headquarters with office space for the charity's first Organiser, Marjorie Dybeck.
+In 1986 CARESCO also took over the Manpower Services Print Shop, which occupied the other half of the old building, and thus the Homecraft Centre became our headquarters with office space for the charity's first Organiser, Marjorie Dybeck.

 Our thanks to Maurice Dybeck for allowing us to share his film made in 1992 showing the range of activities under the CARESCO umbrella at the time.